Calculating the useful life of your EHR - is it possible?

 Use this EHR pricing guide to start building a budget and calculating potential ROI for new software

-Regulatory compliance and Meaningful Use
+Regulatory compliance and meaningful use

-A significant factor influencing EHR obsolescence is regulatory changes.
-For instance, when new Meaningful Use or interoperability requirements emerge, EHR systems must comply or become irrelevant.
+When new Meaningful Use or interoperability requirements emerge, EHR systems must comply or become irrelevant.
 The useful life of an EHR should align with any future regulatory deadlines.

-Cost of Operation vs. Value
+Cost of operation vs. value

-One way to measure the end of an EHR’s useful life is when the cost of maintaining the software exceeds the value it provides.
+Another way to measure the end of an EHR’s useful life is when the cost of maintaining the software exceeds the value it provides.
 For instance:

 • Rising maintenance costs that are no longer sustainable for the practice.